 What is the Population Education Trainers’ Network?

-Members of our volunteer Trainers’ Network lead Population Education workshops for K-12 teachers, pre-service students, and nonformal educators in their communities and reach thousands of educators every year around the U.S. and abroad.
+Members of our volunteer Trainers’ Network lead Population Education workshops for K-12 teachers, pre-service teachers, and nonformal educators in their communities and reach thousands of educators every year around the U.S. and abroad.
 Our trainers make an invaluable contribution to our program, leading two-thirds of our annual workshops!

 In a workshop, trainers demonstrate a series of hands-on Population Education activities that are tailored to the subject area and grade level (K-12) of their audience.
 The demonstrated activities encourage participants to make connections between our human population and the related environmental and social issues, while also serving as a model for hands-on, cross-curricular, and highly effective teaching strategies.